|Sausage & Mushroom Farro Pilaf|

 Farro is the unsung hero of the whole grain world.
 Farro is an ancient wheat grain that has been enjoyed by cultures for thousands of centuries.
 It is packed with fiber, B vitamins, minerals like zinc and magnesium, as well as plant-based protein (source).
 I am completely enamored with farro's unique nutty, roasted flavor and chewy texture, and when it's cooked enough, I find it beneficial for digestion.

-Today's recipe is the result of my pilaf experimentation, and we happily gobbled it up for multiple dinners on end (I don't recommend the gobbling; chew!).
-I like to enjoy mine with a generous shaving of parmesan cheese or nutritional yeast, but Max actually prefers his with a drizzle of ketchup.
+Today's recipe is the result of my pilaf experimentation, and I happily gobbled it up for multiple dinners on end (I don't recommend the gobbling; chew!).
+I like to enjoy mine with a generous shaving of parmesan cheese or nutritional yeast.
 You could also toss this over mixed greens with a drizzle of balsamic for a wilted salad.
 If you want to make this vegan or vegetarian, I'd suggest doubling the mushrooms and increasing the garlic and rosemary.

 Note that farro does contain gluten, so if you are intolerant or have an allergy/sensitivity, this is not the grain for you.
 In that case, I'd suggest substituting quinoa or buckwheat in this recipe, cooked in broth according to package directions.
 Depending on how much broth is left after cooking the grain of choice, you may or may not need to add a little more liquid to the sausage/veggie mixture when you add the grains in.